Anne Geneviève de Lévis: Biography

 The couple had no children as Louis was called to take part in the Battle of Steenkerque in 1692 and died having been injured.
 The young Princess of Turenne was a widow at the age of nineteen.

 Secondly, she married into the House of Rohan.
 She married again on 15 February 1694 to Hercule Mériadec de Rohan, son of François de Rohan, Prince of Soubise and Anne Julie de Rohan, one time mistress of Louis XIV.
 As the Princes of the House of Rohan also held the rank of Foreign princes, Anne Geneviève was able to keep her style of Her Highness.

 Her second marriage produced five children, three of which would have progeny.
 She lost her only son Jules to smallpox in 1724 as well as her daughter in law Anne Julie de Melun.

-Her grandson, Charles, Prince of Soubise was born in 1710 and after the death of his parents, was raised by his grand father Hercule Mériadec.
+Her grandson, Charles, Prince of Soubise was born in 1710 and after the death of his parents, was raised by his grandfather Hercule Mériadec.
 Charles was later a great friend of Louis XV and the great-grandfather of the murdered Duke of Enghien through his eldest daughter Charlotte.
 Her second daughter Charlotte Armande was the Abbess of Jouarre.
 Charlotte Armande succeeded her aunt Anne Marguerite de Rohan as abbess in 1721.

 She died in Paris on the Rue de Paradis. over the night of Friday 20/21 March 1727 She was buried on the 23rd at the Église de La Merci in the capital.
 Her husband married again in 1732 to Marie Sophie de Courcillon.
 Hercule Mériadec died in 1749.